 CONNECTION, Support, Empowerment

-...for parents, caregivers, children and young adults experiencing mental health, substance use and/or other behavioral health challenges.
+...for families experiencing mental health, substance use and/or gambling issues.

 MCF's staff in every Maryland county and Baltimore City:

-- work with caregivers to help them access needed supports and services for their families
+- work with caregivers and other loved ones to help them access needed supports and services for their families

 - support and amplify the youth voice

-- empower family members to advocate for improving services in all systems of care for children, youth and families
+- empower family members to advocate for improving services in all systems of care for children, youth, adults and families

 Our services last year included:

-24 parents and caregivers from across the state, including dads, moms, guardians, foster parents, grandmothers and great-grandmothers, graduated from the 13th annual Family Leadership Institute (FLI).
+23 parents and caregivers from across the state, including grandmothers, aunts, foster and adoptive parents, moms and dads, graduated from the 15th annual Family Leadership Institute (FLI).
 FLI is an intensive 60-hour, six-weekend training experience designed to train caregivers to become advocates in their communities and at the state level.